barthlepirate/MapReduce/README.md

 The input data for this project is a collection of text files stored in Azure Blob Storage.
 These files contain paragraphs from the "Saving Mr. Banks" song played in class.

-## Contributions

-As this project is part of a lab assignment, contributions are not currently being accepted.
-However, feedback on the implementation is welcome.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.